 The Legacy of Textile and Garment Workers on Women's Suffrage

-On March 8th we recognize International Women's Day, a celebration of women everywhere who are working, caregiving, creating, leading, dreaming, and literally everything else.
+On March 8, we recognize International Women's Day, a celebration of women everywhere who are working, creating, leading, dreaming, and literally everything else.

 Strikes, ladies tailors, N.Y., Feb.
 1910, picket girls on duty - via Library of Congress

-Many of the women who helped spark this international holiday were working in garment factories and sweatshops under unsafe conditions, for unfair pay, and with very little protection.
+Many of the women who helped spark this international holiday were fed up, tired of working in garment factories and sweatshops under unsafe conditions, for unfair pay, and with very little protection, so they fought.
 It wasn't just fighting for better hours or wages, they were fighting for the right to work at all, and to be treated with dignity while doing it.

-I know we’re all here because we love sewing and the joy of creating.
-But, whether you identify as a woman or not, it’s worth pausing to recognize the people who paved the way for sewing to exist in our lives as an art, a craft, and an expression rather than a necessity.
+We’re all here because we love sewing and the joy of creating.
+But, whether you identify as a woman or not, it’s worth pausing to recognize the people who paved the way for sewing to exist in our lives as an art form rather than a necessity.

-Even though it took over 70 years after these events for International Women's Day to be recognized by the United Nations.
-Women of the International Ladies' Garment Workers' Union (ILGWU), and the Women's Trade Union League were key activists to see this change through.
+It took over 70 years after these events for International Women's Day to be recognized by the United Nations.
+Women of the International Ladies' Garment Workers' Union and the Women's Trade Union League were key activists to see this change through.

 This history matters because the tools we use, the skills we practice, and the spaces we gather in didn’t appear out of nowhere.
 They were shaped by women who organized, protested, stitched, and demanded better futures for themselves, but also for the generations after them.